 3. Flakstadtind — Flakstadøya Island

 The long, white sandy beaches along Lofoten’s coastline are especially unique for an island above the Arctic Circle.
-You can easily forget that you’re in Northern Europe when enjoying a Lofoten beach in summer.
+You can easily forget that you’re in Northern Europe when enjoying a Lofoten hiking trail or beach in summer.
 What feels like a tropical island is actually covered in snow and ice for much of the year.
 Like Stornappstinden, this hike is situated on the island of Flakstadøya, and you can park right across the street from Flakstad church.
 You won’t miss the wooden red steepled building dating back to the late 1700s.

 On this hike, you’ll mostly be winding around the mountain until you reach a steep incline as you get closer to the peak.
 A hike up Flakstadtind will lead you to a breathtaking view of the thin strand of white sand that makes up Skagsanden beach below.
 This trail up to Flakstadtind is on the easier side and could take you fewer than two hours to go up and down.
 That means you can spend the rest of the day wandering Skagsanden beach, which has an uninterrupted view of the ocean and the mountains framing it on three sides.